gospodinp/torei-rpg/rules.md

 ###### I am taking this very seriously {.action .content-box}

-The NPC has a personal interest in the [Conflict], and *wants* to get involved for some reason.
+![The NPC has a personal interest in the [Conflict], and *wants* to get involved for some reason.](icons/lorc/originals/svg/000000/transparent/meditation.svg)

 Write down any quick interests or desires you think of immediately when you imagine this NPC.

 ###### This falls within my expertise {.action .content-box}

-The NPC is well trained or skilled in something relevant to the [Conflict], regardless of motivation.
+![The NPC is well trained or skilled in something relevant to the [Conflict], regardless of motivation.](icons/lorc/originals/svg/000000/transparent/juggler.svg)

 Write down the primary areas of expertise the NPC would have.

 ###### My life depends on this {.action .content-box}

-The NPC is compelled by some outside force to take part in the [Conflict].
+![The NPC is compelled by some outside force to take part in the [Conflict].](icons/delapouite/originals/svg/000000/transparent/jump-across.svg)

 Either the [Conflict] is a direct threat against the NPC's health or freedom, or some external threat makes this [Conflict] and obstacle to same.
 Jot down any debts, masters, diseases, or other forces that could drive the NPC to desperation.

 ###### I am fighting for someone I love {.action .content-box}

-The NPC is in the [Conflict] voluntarily on behalf of someone else.
-This love can be personal and emotional, or it can be the loyal devotion of a dedicated servant.
+![The NPC is in the [Conflict] voluntarily on behalf of someone else.
+This love can be personal and emotional, or it can be the loyal devotion of a dedicated servant.](icons/lorc/originals/svg/000000/transparent/transfuse.svg)

 Feel free to link this to one of the NPC's [Relationships], or to leave it until the [Conflict] occurs.